nikdimentiy/portfolio/README.md

 ---

 *"Innovation is not about saying yes to everything.
-It's about saying NO to all but the most crucial features." - Dmytro Nikey* 🚀
+It's about saying NO to all but the most crucial features." 🚀